 1993: Junior I-back Derek Brown decides to enter the NFL draft.

-1998: I-back Ahman Green decides to skip his senior season and enter the NFL draft.
+1998: I-back Ahman Green opts to skip his senior season and enter the NFL draft.

 2003: The look of Frank Solich's transformed staff comes into focus, with Barney Cotton coming aboard as offensive coordinator and Milt Tenopir out as offensive line coach.